electricentity/electricentity.github.io/_posts/2019-09-05-Wonderland.markdown

 ![Markdowm Image][4]{: class="bigger-image" }
 <figcaption class="caption">From Mt Fremont Fire Lookout with Second and Third Burroughs in the foreground</figcaption>

 Consuming some snacks, I donned my pack and headed towards Skyscraper Pass between a walk and a jog, not sure what I would be able to keep up for the rest of the today, let alone maintian for the next 8 days.
-I had pulled out my hiking poles knowing that maintaining my pace and saving my knees were going to be crucial to my enjoyment of this trip.
-Throughout the trip they were never put away.
+I had pulled out my hiking poles knowing that maintaining my pace and saving my knees were going to be crucial to my enjoyment of this trip and they were then never put away.

 Skyscraper Mountain was fairly short and simple, although even without pack the steepness made me realize continuing at this cadence throughout the trip would require a lot of effort and end up being grueling.

 Descending from Skyscraper Pass I had no more plans before camp, so I braced myself for a slog with my backpack and wondered how far ahead the rest of the group had gotten.
 I was exhilarated by my perceived success so far and cruised to Winthrop Creek.
 I was thrilled by my ability to maintain a decent pace up the other side of the valley and started guessing what time I would catch up with everyone else.

-Arriving at camp right as my parents did I dropped pack, hydrated, and chatted for a bit before heading on towards where the "Guide to 100 Peaks at Mount Rainier" instructed me to leave trail for Mineral Mountian.
+Arriving at camp right as my parents did, I dropped pack, hydrated, and chatted for a bit before heading on towards where the "Guide to 100 Peaks at Mount Rainier" instructed me to leave trail for Mineral Mountian.

 From the top of Minearl Mountain I watched a helicopter bringing loads of gear to Mystic Lake below me and I descended into a more restful mental state from my amped up energy level of the day.
 Upon returning to camp we ventured to the Patrol Cabin for views of Rainier and enjoyed some pre-dinner snacks while talking trails around Washington with two rangers and a fellow hiker.